FOREX-Dollar nudges lower as U.S. debt ceiling deal dents safe-haven appeal

 SPAIN ELECTION

-In Europe, the euro was down just 0.14% at $1.0717 EUR=, showing little immediate reaction to news of a snap election in Spain.
+In Europe, the euro slipped 0.2% to $1.0709 EUR=, showing little immediate reaction to news of a snap election in Spain.

-Spanish Prime Minister Pedro Sanchez said on Monday the vote would take place on July 23 after his left-wing coalition government suffered heavy losses in regional ballots on Sunday.
+Spanish Prime Minister Pedro Sanchez said on Monday polling would take place on July 23 after his left-wing coalition government suffered heavy losses in regional ballots on Sunday.

 Upbeat world sentiment pushed the risk-sensitive Australian and New Zealand dollars off last week's six-month lows.